Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Behavior Trees Generation with Trained Models

 \subsection{Cross-Domain Sim-to-Real Transfer and Visual Robustness}

-A primary challenge in robot learning is the domain gap between synthetic training environments and unstructured real-world settings.
+A primary challenge in robot learning is the domain gap between synthetic training environments and real-world settings.
 To evaluate the robustness of our approach, all qualitative and quantitative \textbf{experiments} discussed in this work \textbf{were conducted using real-world egocentric images}, despite the model being trained exclusively on synthetic MuJoCo data.
-This confirms that the proposed pipeline achieves a Zero-Shot Logic Transfer, where the model generalizes from idealized synthetic spatial relations to unstructured physical environments without intermediate real-world fine-tuning.
+This confirms that the proposed pipeline achieves a Zero-Shot Logic Transfer, where the model generalizes from idealized synthetic spatial relations to physical environments without intermediate real-world fine-tuning in target domain.

 As demonstrated by the results in Section~\ref{Sec: ablation}, the fine-tuned Pixtral-12B exhibited remarkable \textbf{invariance between real} (Fig.~\ref{fig: ablation images}) \textbf{and synthetic images} (Fig.~\ref{fig: synthetic images}).
 By exposing the model to high variance in object placement within simulation, the model effectively learned a robust mapping between high-level symbolic labels and their corresponding visual features.